 CCTV is in operation at the perimeter, exterior and certain internal common areas within the school both during the daytime and during the night hours each day.
-CCTV is used at external points on the premises (eg. at front door and most path areas around school) and at certain internal points (eg. front desk/reception area, corridors etc).
+CCTV is used at external points on the premises (eg. at front gates, in the car-park etc) and at certain internal points (eg. front desk/reception area, corridors etc).
 In areas where CCTV is in operation, appropriate notices will be displayed.